-Note: Additional sites are listed in Table 10-7: Vacant Sites, Candidate Rezone Sites.
+Note: Additional sites are listed in Table 10-7: Vacant and Nonvacant Sites, Rezone Sites.

-1 Though Site 59 has been inventoried at 105 units based on its acreage, an application has been submitted for this site which proposed 460 units of multifamily market-rate/above moderate-income housing under the name Highland Park Development.
-The project application is currently incomplete.
+Though Site 59 has been inventoried at 73 units based on its acreage, an application has been submitted for this site which proposed 460 units of multifamily market-rate/above moderate-income housing under the

-2 General Plan designations for Site 59 have been marked as "Split" because the parcel is divided between three General Plan designations.
+General Plan designations for Site 59 have been marked as "Split" because the parcel is divided between three General Plan designations, two of which are residential.
 Estimates for site capacity are based on applying the maximum densities in each General Plan designation to the corresponding portion of the parcel, then adjusted by 70 percent to account for Realistic Capacity adjustments.